tanisha-gandhi/tanisha-gandhi/README.md

 -->

-- 🔭 I’m currently working on completing my CS1 programming course.
+- 🔭 I’m currently working on completing my CS degree with minors in Data Science and Linguistics.
-- 👯 I’m looking to collaborate on future assignments.
-- 🤔 I’m looking for help with future assignments.
-- 💬 Ask me about nothing coding related!
-- 📫 How to reach me: WebCourses Inbox, e-mail.
-- 😄 Pronouns: any, I don't care.
-- ⚡ Fun fact: I'm extremely tired.